 - If someone in your household has asthma, allergies or other respiratory issues.

 Basic flat filters typically last for 30–60 days.
 Deeper pleated filters can last up to 90 days.
 If you’re unsure if your filter needs to be replaced, pull it out, and angle it toward the light.
 Replace it if you can’t see light through it.

 Filters trap dust, pollen and other pollutants from your home’s air, keeping airflow clean.
 Disregarding it will decrease your residence’s indoor air quality and your air conditioner’s efficiency.

 Sometimes a clogged filter might even damage your system or cause it to break down.
 Often changing it will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your family is dealing with allergies, asthma or other respiratory conditions, contact our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your family is dealing with allergies, asthma or other respiratory conditions, contact our Experts about how a HEPA filter can relieve symptoms.